Here are a few time-worthy reads we came across in July. Happy Reading!

 Trump Administration starts rolling back OSHA regulations

 As promised, the Trump administration is seeking to loosen regulations that they say hampers business success.
-This article from Bloomberg offers a look at the rationale behind the regulations that have been rolled back and responses from some worker safety advocates.
+An article from Bloomberg offers a look at the rationale behind the regulations that have been rolled back and responses from some worker safety advocates.
 The article notes OSHA is abandoning efforts to regulate worker exposure to combustible dust (RIN: 1218-AC41), construction noise (RIN: 1218-AD06), and vehicles backing up in factories and construction sites (RIN: 1218-AC51), as well another that would update the way the agency adopts permissible exposure limits for chemicals (RIN: 1218-AD01).

 Many agree OSHA regulations can be cumbersome and too complicated, but the debate is on in regards to how much rollback is too much.
-See the article here.

 N.C. smart manufacturing plant shows future of industry